Why Choose Cedars-Sinai Marina del Rey Hospital for Skin Cancer Surgery?

-At Marina Del Rey Hospital, our professionally trained doctors have a keen eye for detecting the seriousness of a disease and always asses the best ways to treat it.
+At Cedars-Sinai Marina del Rey Hospital, our professionally trained doctors have a keen eye for detecting the seriousness of a disease and always asses the best ways to treat it.

 If you have spent a lot of time in the sun and you see signs of skin cancer, you must take action as soon as possible, even if it is relatively easy to cure.
 Although it doesn’t immediately endanger your health, cancer can spread to other parts of the body and cause extensive damage.

 Skin cancer usually develops when the patient has spent a lot of time in the sun and his skin has suffered extreme exposure to UV rays.
 It can be usually found on the head, neck, and shoulder but can appear anywhere on the body.
 If they are cancerous, the cells will begin to grow out of control and damage the organs.
 There are 3 different types of skin cancer, depending on which layer it began forming.

 Skin cancer surgery is the procedure in which the doctor removes the diseased cells from the skin, making sure there aren’t any left, to avoid recurrence.